Akuregian/HomeAssistant/README.md

 This program uses a Docker container, running a Flask-Restful API, on a Raspberry Pi  which hosts a website using a socketed connection to
 manipulate GPIO pins on an arduino.
 An NRF24L01 Transciever/Reciever module allows the Pi and Arduino to communicate.

+navigate to host_name when docker container is running: -> 'raspberrypi:5001'

 ## ********************************** RaspberryPi Setup **********************************

 1) Download the Raspi Pi Imager, Then Select Ubunto Server 32 or 64 bit, download this too a SD Card.
 I used UBUNTU 64 Bit Operating System.